How to Optimize Orchard CMS for Microsoft Azure

 First, you always want to build the application in “Release” mode as opposed to “Debug” mode.

-Next, Orchard CMS has a few settings that are located in the Orchard.Web/Config/HostComponents.config file which will help remove a sporadic issue we have found that causes heavy RAM use.
+Next, Orchard CMS has a few settings that are located in the Orchard.Web/Config/HostComponents.config file, which will help remove a sporadic issue we have found that causes heavy RAM use.
 The optimization is simply setting “Disabled” to “True” for the following setting “Orchard.Environment.Extensions.ExtensionMonitoringCoordinator.”
 If your Orchard install was randomly taking up too much RAM on your system, doing this should solve the problem.

-Optimizing Website Load Times Azure and Visual Studio
+Optimizing Website Load Times: Azure and Visual Studio

-And if users are leaving – Google and others will demote your website.
-If users stay (say because you provide a great fast experience) Google will boost your website.
+And if users are leaving, Google and others will demote your website.
+If users stay (say, because you provide a great, fast experience), Google will boost your website.

 So speed is critical.
-One component of speed is the server, one component optimizations on the CMS/Application level, but a 3rd area is the front-end.
+One component of speed is the server, one component is optimizations on the CMS/Application level, but a 3rd area is the front-end.
 Here, we use Visual Studio and Web Essentials.

 The Round Up